heroku/curriculum/source/paths/elevate/maximizing_heroku.markdown

 * It allows only 10,000 rows of data in aggregate across all tables
 * It does not allow for "follower" databases, making backup more complex
 * Max 20 connections
-* 0mb of RAM
+* 0MB of reserved, dedicated RAM

-#### Standard-Yanari
+#### Standard-0

-We'll upgrade to the Standard-Yanari level which:
+We'll upgrade to the Standard-0 level which:

 * Costs $50/month
 * Unlimited data rows, 64gb total data
 * Follower databases enabled
-* Max 60 connections
+* Max 120 connections
-* 410mb RAM
+* 1GB RAM

 From there it goes up and up.
-You can spend $6,000/month on an instance with 68gb of dedicated RAM and support for a terrabyte of data.
-You can [see all the options here](https://addons.heroku.com/heroku-postgresql).
+You can spend $6,000/month on an instance with 120GB of dedicated RAM and support for a terabyte of data.
+You can [see all the options here](https://www.heroku.com/pricing).

 ### Replacement vs Migration

-Let's look at how to upgrade an application from the "Hobby Dev" to "Standard Yanari", the bottom level that Heroku considers "production scale."
+Let's look at how to upgrade an application from the "Hobby Dev" to "Standard 0", the bottom level that Heroku considers "production scale."

 There are different procedures for replacing the database with a new one versus migrating the existing data to a new instance.
 Let's look at the easier of the two, full replacement.